Approximately EFX Allocations for Indivisible Chores: Three Agents

 \subsection{At Least Two Small Agents}

 We first consider the case when there are at least two small agents.
-Without loss of generality, suppose agent $1$ and $2$ are small.
+Without loss of generality, suppose agents $1$ and $2$ are small.
 Agent $3$ can be either small or large.

-\begin{lemma} We can compute in polynomial-time a $3$-partition $(S_1, S_2, S_3)$ of $M$ such that for both $i\in \{1,2\}$, we have $c_i(S_j) \in [1/8, 5/8]$ for all $j\in \{1,2,3\}$. \end{lemma}
+\begin{lemma} We can compute in polynomial-time a $3$-partition $(S_1, S_2, S_3)$ of $M$ such that for both $i\in \{1,2\}$, we have $c_i(S_j) \in [\frac{1}{4}-\beta, \frac{1}{2}+\beta]$ for all $j\in \{1,2,3\}$. \end{lemma}

 Note that Lemma~\ref{lemma:two-small} immediately implies Theorem~\ref{thm:n=3} when there are at least two small agents for the following reasons.
-Since the costs of the three bundles $S_1,S_2$ and $S_3$ differ by a factor of at most $5$, agent $1$ and $2$ will not strongly-envy any other agent as long as every agent gets exactly one bundle.
-Therefore, by letting agent $3$ pick her favourite bundle, i.e., the one with minimum $c_3(S_j)$, and allocating the remaining two bundles to agents $1$ and $2$ arbitrarily, we end up with a $5$-EFX allocation: agent $3$ does not envy agents $1$ and $2$; agents $1$ and $2$ do not strongly-envy any other agent.
+Since the costs of the three bundles $S_1,S_2$ and $S_3$ differ by a factor of at most

+agent $1$ and $2$ are $\alpha$-EFX towards any other agent as long as every agent gets exactly one bundle.
+Therefore, by letting agent $3$ pick her favorite bundle, i.e., the one with minimum $c_3(S_j)$, and allocating the remaining two bundles to agents $1$ and $2$ arbitrarily, we end up with an $\alpha$-EFX allocation: agent $3$ does not envy agents $1$ and $2$; agents $1$ and $2$ are $\alpha$-EFX towards any other agent.
 Thus it remains to give the polynomial-time algorithm for the computation of $(S_1,S_2,S_3)$.
-The main idea behind the algorithm is quite simple: since agents $1$ and $2$ have small costs on every item, round-robin like algorithms should work in computing such a partition.
+The main idea behind the algorithm is quite simple: since agents $1$ and $2$ have small costs on every item, round-robin-like algorithms should work in computing such a partition.

-\paragraph{The Algorithm.} We initialize $S_j$ as an empty bundle for all $j\in \{1,2,3\}$.
-Then we let agents $1$ and $2$ take turns to put the unallocated item with maximum cost into the bundle with smallest cost, both under her own cost function, until all items are allocated (refer to Algorithm~\ref{alg:RRP}).
+\paragraph{The Algorithm} We initialize $S_j$ as an empty bundle for all $j\in \{1,2,3\}$.
+Then we let agents $1$ and $2$ take turns to put the unallocated item with maximum cost into the bundle with the smallest cost, both under their own cost function until all items are allocated (see Algorithm~\ref{alg:RRP}).

-Next we show that for both $i\in\{1,2\}$, we have $c_i(S_j) \in [1/8,5/8]$ for all $j\in \{1,2,3\}$.
+Next we show that for both $i\in\{1,2\}$, we have $c_i(S_j) \in [1/4-\beta, 1/2+\beta]$ for all $j\in \{1,2,3\}$.